It's My Life (Bon Jovi song)

 "It's My Life" is a song by American rock band Bon Jovi.
 It was released on May 8, 2000, as the lead single from their seventh studio album, Crush (2000).
 It was written by Jon Bon Jovi, Richie Sambora, and Max Martin, and co-produced by Luke Ebbin.
 The song peaked at number one in Austria, Flanders, Italy, the Netherlands, Portugal, Romania, Spain, and Switzerland while charting within the top 10 across several other countries and peaking at number 33 on the US Billboard Hot 100.
-"It's My Life" is Bon Jovi's most well-known post-1980s hit single and helped introduce the band to a new, younger fanbase.
+"It's My Life" is Bon Jovi's most successful single of the 2000s and their biggest hit since the 1980s.

 Background

-The song "It's My Life" has many classic Bon Jovi features, such as Richie Sambora's use of the talk box, and a line in the second verse "For Tommy and Gina, who never backed down" refers to Tommy and Gina, a fictional working class couple that Bon Jovi and Sambora first wrote about in their 1986 hit "Livin' on a Prayer".
+"It's My Life" has many classic Bon Jovi features, such as Richie Sambora's use of the talk box, and a line in the second verse "For Tommy and Gina, who never backed down" refers to Tommy and Gina, a fictional working class couple that Bon Jovi and Sambora first wrote about in their 1986 single "Livin' on a Prayer".

-"It's My Life" is also notable for its line referencing fellow New Jerseyan Frank Sinatra: "My heart is like an open highway / Like Frankie said / I did it 'My Way'."
+The song also references fellow New Jersey singer Frank Sinatra: "My heart is like an open highway / Like Frankie said, I did it 'My Way'."
 Jon Bon Jovi and Richie Sambora apparently had a disagreement over those lines, with Bon Jovi recalling:

 I had just come home from making U-571 and I said "Sinatra made 16 movies and toured till he was 80.
 This is my role model."
 He [Sambora] said, "You can't write that damn lyric.
 Nobody cares about Frank Sinatra but you."
 And I wrote it anyway.

 In Paul Anka's cover of the song for his 2005 album Rock Swings, he sings the second line as "Frankie said he did it my way", since Anka wrote the English lyrics for "My Way".